athornton/JupyterCon-2018-talk/talk.rst

 Community Acceptance
 ####################

-The trickiest design goal is that we cannot make any researcher's life significantly worse.
+The trickiest design goal is that we cannot make any user's life significantly worse than the status quo.

 Obviously the current system isn't ideal: